sathvikreddy829/Azure-Data-Engineering-Project/README.md

 Use union() to generate the final data frame and add the old and new values. establish a dimension table, write data to the gold layer, and  The merge()/Upsert() function (i.e. SCD type1) is used if a table exists already

-Utilized dimension keys to align each dimension table with the fact table to craete star schema
+Utilized dimension keys to align each dimension table with the fact table to create star schema